Snapstromegon/hoeser.dev/src/blog/2023-02-15-code-reviews.md

 Your first urge might be to comment something like this:

-> I have to comments to this block of code.
+> I have two comments for this block of code.
 > 1. Our coding guidelines say, that we should prefer arrow functions when possible and
 > 2. It would probably be better to use JS template string instead of string concatenation.